Fortunatus Dwarris: Life

 The eldest son of William Dwarris of Warwick and Golden Grove, Jamaica, by Sarah, daughter of W. Smith of Southam in Warwickshire, he was born in Jamaica on 23 October 1786.
 He inherited property there, but left the island in infancy, and entered Rugby School 23 October 1801.
 He went on to University College, Oxford, and took the degree of B.A. on 1 March 1808.
 He was called to the bar at the Middle Temple on 28 June 1811.

 Through his connection with Jamaica, Dwarris was appointed in 1822 one of the commissioners to inquire into the state of the law in the colonies in the West Indies.
 An act of parliament was based upon his report (he was the only surviving commissioner), and he was knighted on 2 May 1838.
-He acted s a member of the commission for examining into the municipal corporations, a master of the Queen's Bench, recorder of Newcastle-under-Lyme, and counsel to the Board of Health.
-In 1850 he was elected a bencher of the Middle Temple, and in 1859 he was appointed its treasurer.
+He acted as a member of the commission for examining into the municipal corporations, a master of the Queen's Bench, recorder of Newcastle-under-Lyme, and counsel to the Board of Health.
+In 1850, he was elected a bencher of the Middle Temple, and in 1859, he was appointed its treasurer.

 Dwarris was a Fellow of the Royal Society and Fellow of the Society of Antiquaries of London, a vice-president of the Archæological Association, and a member of the Archæological Institute.
 He was elected to the American Philosophical Society in 1775.
 He died at 75 Eccleston Square, London, on 20 May 1860, and was buried in Brookwood Cemetery on 26 May; his wife died in the same house on 10 June 1856, and her remains were placed in the same cemetery on 16 June.